oviano/sokol-multithread/README.md

 Typically you would use it as follows:

-Render thread:
+Render thread

-- create RENDERER instance, passing sg_desc to initialise sokol graphics
+- create renderer instance, passing sg_desc to initialise sokol graphics
 - call renderer->set_default_pass_size() and again whenever back buffer size changes
 - call renderer->execute_commands() in render loop
 - delete renderer instance on termination

-Update thread:
+Update thread

 - call renderer->add_command_xxx() commands in a similar manner to how you would call sg_xxx() commands
-- call renderer->commit_commands() when you're done
+- call renderer->commit_commands() when you're for the frame
-- call renderer->flush_commands() on termination, and exit thread
+- call renderer->flush_commands() on termination, before exiting the thread

 There is also a modified version of sokol_imgui.h as an example.